This page details the hardware required to run Ubuntu and its derivative versions.

 Visual effects provide various optional special graphical effects for your desktop to make it look and feel more fun and easier to use.
 Even if your computer is powerful enough to run visual effects, you can turn them off and will still have a usable Ubuntu desktop system.

-Visual effects are turned on by default if you have a GPU (graphics card or integrated chipset) which is supported.
+Visual effects are turned on by default if you have a supported GPU (graphics card or integrated chipset).
 Supported GPU manufacturers:

-• ATI (some may require the proprietary fglrx driver)
+• AMD/ATI (some may require the proprietary fglrx driver)

 • Intel (i915 or better, except GMA 500, aka "Poulsbo")